Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-In short it’s an essential component of the process for applying for jobs that lets you make yourself known to the hiring manager and express your interest in the position.
-It should be tailored to the job you are applying for and the company that you’re applying for, and be concise and simple to comprehend.
+In short, a resume letter is an essential component of the job application process which lets you present yourself in front of the hiring manager and express your interest in the position.
+It must be customised to the job you are applying for and the company that you’re applying for and should be short and easy to comprehend.

-How to Create a Resume for Your First Job
+How to Create a Resume for your first job

 Name: John Doe

-Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021
+- Master of Science degree in marketing XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior

 Experience: